Rhythm Nation 1814 (film): Themes

-The themes of unity among the dancers and various ethnicities, as well as gender equality, has received praise from critics.
+The themes of unity among dancers of various ethnicities, as well as gender equality, have received praise from critics.
 Slant Magazine observed "The solidarity of Janet Jackson's multi-racial Rhythm Nation dancers is evoked with hyper-synchronized movements while their individuality is expressed via their separate, distinct dances."
 The New York Times praised Jackson as a feminist, describing it as "a far cry from the lascivious bodies in various states of undress that flood the channel".
 34th Street Magazine applauded the video's implication of gender neutrality.
-The clip's theme of activism and leadership was also commended, writing "instead of using sexual elements to attract audiences, it portrays the strong bond between entertainers and social activists with a common goal", in an attempt to speaks "particularly to young people and encourages them to be the leaders of tomorrow.
+The clip's theme of activism and leadership was also commended, writing "instead of using sexual elements to attract audiences, it portrays the strong bond between entertainers and social activists with a common goal", in an attempt to speak "particularly to young people and encourages them to be the leaders of tomorrow.
 Jackson passes on the message of social activist Mahatma Gandhi who once said, “You must be the change you wish to see in the world."

 The video features dancers of "African-American, Caucasian, and Asian ancestry", aiding Jackson in becoming known for "breaking existing racial stereotypes specifically toward African-American women", depicting her as a "socially responsible citizen with dignity and grace".
 The backing dancers in the video were thought to represent "social activists", shrouded by "empty surroundings" deciphered as "the indifferent attitudes in society".
 Jackson and her dancers were considered "confident, courageous", and displaying "unmatched conviction".

 The video's director was noted to construct Jackson as "a creative, intelligent professional, someone who aims at promoting the status of black people, especially women".
 Dressed in identical uniforms, Jackson and the dancers "move in unison and in the same rhythm, dancing like roots, with stiff square arm movements. ...
 Jackson is also dressed in a uniform and is performing asexually and almost anonymously in front of, but as one of the members of the group."
 The video was also one of the only popular music videos considered suitable to be broadcast to US troops in Middle Eastern countries such as Saudi Arabia and the Persian Gulf, due to religious restrictions on the portrayal of female sexuality.

 Reception

-The video received favorable reviews from critics and journalists, focusing on its theme of unity and choreography.
+The video received favorable reviews from critics and journalists, who focused on its theme of unity and its choreography.
 Comparing Lady Gaga to Jackson, Kyle Anderson of MTV News described it as "the clip that sent Jackson into the stratosphere as an envelope-pushing pop star."
 It won a Grammy Award for Best Long Form Music Video in 1990.